mvcds/brave-clojure/9/readme.md

 > Mutual exclusion problem

-If instructions which change the same resource, without mutual exclusion on the prermission to write on it, are interleaved, the file will have a mix of both threads in it.
+If instructions which change the same resource, without mutual exclusion on the permission to write on it, are interleaved the file will have a mix of both threads in it.

 > Deadlock